153079019shariq/python-data-visualization-course/README.md

 This section dives into coding data visualizations with Python, in particular with the [matplotlib library](http://matplotlib.org/).
 You will learn how to code bar charts, line charts, scatter plots, and many more basic chart types.

 *More sections are currently being developed, including sections on statistical visualization with [Seaborn](http://stanford.edu/~mwaskom/software/seaborn/) and interactive visualization with [Bokeh](http://bokeh.pydata.org/).*

-## Contributing

-If you would like to contribute to this course, please [file an issue](https://github.com/rhiever/python-data-visualization-course/issues) to discuss what you'd like to contribute.
-We're generally open to contributions, but we also have a specific scope and purpose for this course that we would like to stick to.

-## License and Usage Terms

-### Instructional Material

-All instructional material in this repository is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/).
-The following is a human-readable summary of (and not a substitute for) the [full legal text of the CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode).

-You are free to:

-* **Share**—copy and redistribute the material in any medium or format
-* **Adapt**—remix, transform, and build upon the material

-for any purpose, even commercially.

-The licensor cannot revoke these freedoms as long as you follow the license terms.